picanumber/yapp/examples/2d_data_operations/README.md

 3. Apply a stencil like modification
 4. Attach a sink stage, that simply burns CPU cycles and makes sure the operation is not discarded

-The choice of 4 stages is made because my puny system will only provide 4 CPUs.
+The choice of 4 stages is made because my puny system will only provide 5 CPUs, so one main thread and four pipeline stages are a comfy fit.
 Higher utilization can be achieved by attaching more stages, but causing over-subscription will only skew the result of the analysis; the goal is to evaluate at the limit of what the hardware provides.
 The __Intel VTune profiler__ was used to conduct the following analyses:

 ## 1. Threading